The new version of that Marvel character in Doctor Strange 2, explained

 Captain Marvel in Doctor Strange 2 is Earth-838’s Maria Rambeau, played by Lashana Lynch.
 The MCU (or Earth-616) version of Maria was first introduced in Captain Marvel as Carol Danvers’ friend and former Air Force colleague.

-In the MCU, we discover that she founded SWORD and later passed away in the intervening years since Thanos’ snap.
+In the MCU, we discover that she founded the Sentient Weapon Observation and Response Division (aka SWORD) and later passed away from cancer in the years following Thanos’ Snap.
 Her daughter, Monica Rambeau, later takes on the mantle of Photon during the events of WandaVision.

 In Doctor Strange 2, however, this Maria Rambeau variant is a member of the Illuminati, the superhero group in charge of overseeing key decisions on Earth-838.
 She appears to have the same powers as her MCU Captain Marvel counterpart.